-Christopher Collier is a graduate of the University of British Columbia’s Okanagan campus School of Engineering and an assistant professor at the University of Guelph.
+Christopher Collier is a graduate and assistant professor at the University of British Columbia’s Okanagan campus School of Engineering

 “Performing research at the UBC School of Engineering helped equip me with the skillset to build and lead a research program.”

 In 2011, I graduated from the UBC School of Engineering (Okanagan campus) with an undergraduate degree in electrical engineering.
 I had conducted scientific research during two summer research positions and I wanted to pursue photonics research at a deeper level.
 After graduation, I began a doctoral degree in electrical engineering in the UBC School of Engineering.

 My doctoral degree allowed me to delve deeper into interesting research challenges over a longer time frame.
 Additionally, I have always enjoyed the Okanagan valley, having grown up in Kelowna.
 In fact, similarities between Kelowna and Guelph (e.g., both are mid-size cities with many high-technology companies and a highly-integrated university) made for a smooth transition into my present role as a faculty member in the School of Engineering at the University of Guelph.